celestehorgan/atomic-writing/composing.md

 * Between _authoring_ and _rendering_
 * Between _a single page_ and _the files which make up the page_
+* Between _the files that make up a page_ and _how the page is rendered_

-To the extent possible, we seperate writing from presentation.
+To the extent possible, we seperate writing from structure and presentation.

+The goal is always _human readable and human editable content_.
+Anything else is too annoying to deal with.

 ## Technical Implications